JamCoreModding/template-mod/README.md

 and run the command `deno run -A --unstable scripts/template.ts`.

 To see available properties, see `gradle.properties`.
-If the comments in that file reference adding a secret, you must add it either to the `secrets.properties` file, or as an environment variable (with the name in upper case).
+If the comments in that file reference adding a secret, you must add it either to the `local.properties` file, or as an environment variable (with the name in upper case).